 Israeli drugmaker Teva to cut quarter of global work force

-By Josef Federman The Associated Press
+December 16, 2017 by Josef Federman The Associated Press

 Dec.
 16, 2017 – Teva Pharmaceutical Industries Ltd., the world’s largest generic drugmaker, on Thursday said it would lay off over a quarter of its workforce as part of a global restructuring meant to salvage its ailing business.